DavidDuwaer/Coloquent/README.md

 # Coloquent
-Javascript/Typescript library for creating, retrieving, updating and deleting model objects from a REST API implementing the [JSON API](http://jsonapi.org/) standard, with a fluent syntax inspired by Laravel Eloquent.
-For example:
+Javascript/Typescript library mapping objects and their interrelations to JSON API, with a clean, fluent syntax inspired by Laravel's Eloquent for creating, retrieving, updating and deleting model objects.

 ```javascript
 Teacher